-- For stick vacuums, Miele only has only model which floats around $200 while Dyson offers four options, supplying a range from the bottom of $$ to the top top of $$$ tier.
+- For stick vacuums, Miele only has only model which floats around the bottom of the $$ tier while Dyson offers four options, supplying a range from the bottom of $$ to the top top of $$$ tier.

 - For robot vacuums, the Miele model is around the $$$ tier, while the Dyson comes in hot at the top of our $$$ category (arguably brekaing ground into a new $$$$ tier).

 - For canister vacuums, the Miele range is at the top of the market, around $$$ to $$$$, while Dyson comes in closer to the top of $$ and ranging up to $$$.